*A. A. Jenkins, PhD (Chair)—mild/moderate disabilities, content strategies, inclusive education, collaboration

 Admission requirements are subject to change.
 Call the Office of Student Academic Services for updated information.

 The MEd in special education program is available statewide and offers interdisciplinary studies for candidates who wish to engage in a graduate course of study in the field of special education.
 The MEd interdisciplinary non-licensure program consists of 30 semester credit hours in special education and related fields.
-In addition, candidates must take, or test out of, an educational technology 1-credit course prior to beginning program coursework.
+In addition, candidates must participate in a special education orientation prior to beginning the program.

-The MEd in interdisciplinary studies/special education consists of a minimum of 30 credits, including 12 credits of required professional courses, and 12-15 credits in selected specialty areas.
+The MEd in interdisciplinary studies/special education consists of a minimum of 30 credits, including 12 credits of required professional courses, and 12-15 credits in selected specialty areas (e.g., BCBA, literacy specialist).
 The specialty credits may be within special education or related areas (e.g., general education, psychology, social work, public health).

 Both Plan A thesis and Plan B project are offered.
 Six credit hours of SPED 700 are required for Plan A, and additional work in statistical analysis and research design may be necessary.
-Plan B requires a master's paper/project and a minimum of 3 credits of SPED 695.
+Plan B requires a master's paper/project and may require 3 credits of SPED 695.

 Graduates of the interdisciplinary studies program do not qualify for teacher licensure but may seek positions in related fields and services.